bstempi/vindinium-client/README.md

 Instead of specifying a game URL, a user can say `TRAINING` or `COMPETITION`, which will connect to Vindinium's training and competition arena, respectively.
 The only time a user will not use one of these two arguments is when they are connecting to a different server, such as a local development server.

 ##### Fully Qualified Bot Class Name
 The Main class will reflectively instantiate a `Bot` to play the game.
-In order to locate the bot, the fully quallifed name is needed, in the general form of `com.packagename.packagenamingpackage.SomeBot`.
+In order to locate the bot, the fully qualified name is needed, in the general form of `com.packagename.packagenamingpackage.SomeBot`.

 ### Extending
 This client is broken into a few pieces:  Bots, DTO, and Main.